 By txchnologist and ET List

-We ask a lot of our cars – heat me, cool me, be silent, be comfy, be exciting and, increasingly, propel me without costly and polluting gasoline.
-It’s the latter request that confounds, since batteries, the most obvious replacements for gas, are heavy and have limited energy storage.
+So let’s talk electric roads.
+For we ask a lot of our cars.
+I mean heat me, cool me, be silent, be comfy, be exciting.
+Moreover and increasingly propel me.
+Especially without costly and polluting gasoline.
+It’s the latter request that confounds.
+That’s since batteries, the most obvious replacements for gas.
+For they are heavy and have limited energy storage.

-But what if the energy storage burden was shifted from our overworked cars to the road?
+But what if the energy or electric roads shifted the burden from our overworked cars to the road?

 Researchers at the Energy Dynamics Laboratory at Utah State University are working on just such a solution, called electrified roads.

 Electric vehicles, or EVs, could pick up small amounts of electricity as they drive over charging pads buried under the asphalt and connected to the electrical grid.
 Researchers say that a continuously available power supply would allow EVs to cut battery size as much as 80 percent, drastically reducing vehicle cost.